Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Dynamic Low-Diameter Decomposition

 We next bound the total update time of our decremental algorithm, and also give a bound on the total number of inter-cluster edges during its execution.

-\begin{theorem} There is a decremental algorithm for maintaining a $ (\fract, O (\tfrac{\log{n}}{\fract})) $-decomposition under a sequence of edge deletions with expected total update time $ O (m \log^3 n / \fract) $ such that, over all deletions, the total number of edges ever to be come inter-cluster edges is $ O (m \log^2 n) $ in expectation. \end{theorem} \begin{proof} In a preprocessing step, we first repeat the sampling of the shift values until the maximum shift value is $ \log n/\beta $.
+\begin{theorem} There is a decremental algorithm for maintaining a $ (\fract, O (\tfrac{\log{n}}{\fract})) $-decomposition with in expectation at most $ O (\fract n) $ clusters containing non-isolated nodes under a sequence of edge deletions in expected total update time $ O (m \log^3 n / \fract) $ such that, over all deletions, each each becomes an inter-cluster edge at most $ O (\log^2 n) $ times in expectation. \end{theorem} \begin{proof} In a preprocessing step, we first repeat the sampling of the shift values until the maximum shift value is $ \log n/\beta $.
 This event happens with probability $1-1/n$ (compare Theorem~\ref{thm: Miller_LDD}) and thus, by the waiting time bound, we need to repeat the sampling only a constant number of times.
 Therefore, this preprocessing takes time $ O (n) $, which is subsumed in our claimed bound on the total update time.

 We first note that procedure $\Initialize()$ can be implemented in $O (m \log n)$ time.
 This is because (1) the data-structures $\ell(\cdot), p(\cdot)$ and $c(\cdot)$ are initialized using Algorithm~\ref{alg:ModDijkstra} whose running time is bounded by $O (m \log n)$, (2) for each $u \in V$, the set $P(u)$ can by computed in $O(\deg (u))$ time, which in turn gives that all such sets can be determined in $\sum_{u \in V} O(\deg(u)) = O(m)$ time.